-In the previous task we looked at intervening/ moderating variables, that is the variables which affect the relationship between dependent and independent variables.
+The intervening/ moderating variables are the variables which affect the relationship between the dependent and independent variables.

-Look at the examples below, suggest which of the two is the dependent and which the independent variable, then think of possible moderating / intervening variable.
+- Look at the examples below, suggest which of the two is the dependent and which the independent variable, then think of a possible moderating / intervening variable. - Work with a partner, then share with the group: - 1.
+Leadership skills in basketball performance - 2.
+Sport preferences gender - 3.
+Injury rates of football players warm up and stretching